tembo-io/website/docusaurus/blog/2023-08-03-introducing-pgmq/index.md

 ## Queues Implemented with best practices

 PGMQ was implemented on Postgres and follows industry best practices.
-One of the most important practices is the use of Postgres’s [SKIP LOCKED](https://www.2ndquadrant.com/en/blog/what-is-select-skip-locked-for-in-postgresql-9-5/), which is similar to `NOWAIT` in other databases. `SKIP LOCKED` helps ensure that consumers don't hang.
+One of the most important practices is the use of Postgres's [SKIP LOCKED](https://www.2ndquadrant.com/en/blog/what-is-select-skip-locked-for-in-postgresql-9-5/), which is similar to `NOWAIT` in other databases. `SKIP LOCKED` helps ensure that consumers don't hang.
 This is generally paired with `FOR UPDATE`, which locks the message and ensure it is not read twice.
 PGMQ also supports partitioning, which is particularly beneficial for large queues and can be used to efficiently archive / expire old messages.

 PGMQ provides exactly-once delivery semantics within a visibility timeout.
-Similar to Amazon’s SQS and RSMQ, PGMQ consumers set the period of time during which Postgres will prevent all consumers from receiving and processing a message.
+Similar to Amazon's SQS and RSMQ, PGMQ consumers set the period of time during which Postgres will prevent all consumers from receiving and processing a message.
 This is done by the consumer on read, and once the visibility timeout expires the message becomes available for consumption once again.
 That way, if a consumer crashes, there is no data loss.
 This effectively means at-least-once delivery semantics once the first visibility timeout has expired.

 ![vt](vt.png "VisibilityTimeout")